The Administration Division provides the following services for the Sheriff’s Office:

 For more information on police training and standards of conduct, see the Minnesota Board of Peace Officer Standards and Training website.

 The Administration Division acts as the public information conduit of the Sheriff’s Office.
 The Administration Division has a Public Information Officer (PIO) who acts as a spokesperson for the Sheriff’s Office.
 The PIO handles communication with the media or other parties seeking information about the Sheriff’s Office, its functions or major incidents handled by the Sheriff’s Office.
 The Administration Division also ensures that information released pursuant to requests for government data, is done in compliance with state statute.
 The Sheriff’s Office presence on social media platforms, used to engage with the communities we serve, is also handled by staff of the Administration Division.
-Contact Lieutenant Dan Douglas at 763-324-5004 if you have media inquiries.
+Contact Tierney Peters, Community Relations Coordinator, at 763-324-5006 if you have media inquiries.

 The Sheriff’s Office also has a firearms training range that is overseen and operated by staff of the Administration Division.
 The range is used by members of the Sheriff’s Office who are authorized by license and by law to carry firearms.
 Range training uses include proficiency qualifications and training to enhance the skills of our armed/licensed staff.
 When not in use by the members of the Sheriff’s Office, the range is rented out to other governmental law enforcement agencies for use by their staff.
 Two range masters maintain the facility and oversee the safety of training being held at the range.